julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, March 28, 2025.
+Saturday, March 29, 2025.
 Quote of the day:

-> "Everyone enjoys doing the kind of work for which he is best suited." - Napoleon Hill
+> "People are not judging YOU, they are telling you who THEY are." - - Jim Fortin